masonperry/Language-Detection-CSC211-Final-Project/README.md

     • If "Aimeriez-vous prendre un verre?" = French.
     • If "Would you like a drink?" = English.

-So~... we want to take a line, then take them string by string then using trigrams, all 26 letters +1 (to include spaces) = 27. making a window of three starting at position 0, iterate through the string. then if certain characters in the string match then string = Language. most likely do that recursively.
+We want this program to read through a txt file,
+Using trigrams, making a window of three characters {Letters and Spaces}, iterate through the file.

+If certain Word matches a language characteristic then the Text file is "Language." a word matches the characteristic of "English" then it is English.

 Trigram Frequency Vectors
+Similar to DNA sequencing we just need to include spaces in between.

 # Functions we could potentially use
 Switch()
 Compare()
 Main()

-# Libraries Needed...
+# Libraries Needed
 <cstdlib>
 <iostream>
 <fstream>